ajy25/TableMage/README.md

 ## Updates

-- February 2025: We have released TableMage on PyPI!
+- February 2025: We have released an alpha version of TableMage on PyPI!

 ## Citation